 Becoming a ‘redhead’ has never been easier; From copper tones to red hair hues have never been so in demand.

 The rise of the red seems inexorable; icons of ‘auburn-ity’, such as Demelza (Eleanor Tomlinson) from the Poldark, Sansa Stark (Sophie Turner) from Game of Thrones and mega stars like Adele and Emma Stone of La La Land, are grabbing more column inches than ever before.

 One thing is for sure, red is not dead; it’s very much alive.
-In fact, the only thing that has died is the idea that calling someone ‘Carrot Top’ can ever be considered an insult.

 So, ‘Who wants to be red?’ is less the question than ‘How red can I go?’
 Thankfully, using home hair colour kits, such as those from, most of us can go a deeply enviable shade of red without fear.

 5 top red hair colour ideas tips

 Before you start channelling your inner Lucille Ball or Rupert Grint, you might want to take note of these top tips: